m7a/lp-gmusicradio/README-draft.md

 	cmd_timeout="10000"
 	schedule_len="60"
 	chaos_factor="2.0"
+	initial_factor="0.5"
 	min_good_perc="30"
 	default_rating="60"
 />
 ~~~

-If any of the attributes is left out, its default value is used.
+If any of the attributes are left out, their default values are used.
 For the
 `gmbrc`, the default is not actually `/home/linux-fan` but rather the user's
 home directory hence the minimum options that need to be adjusted to your
 installation are `podcast_conf` and `podcast_dir`, all other values can